iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Complex Analysis/Cauchy Integral.md

 \end{aligned}
 $$

 Then, as $\epsilon \rightarrow 0$, we made $\rho_\epsilon \rightarrow 0$, which made the original contour integral approaches zero as well.
-Therefore, the second term on the RHS is equal to zero if we take $\epsilon \rightarrow 0$, this yields the cauchy integral formula
+Therefore, the second term on the RHS is equal to zero if we take $\epsilon \rightarrow 0$, this yields the Cauchy integral formula

 $$
 \begin{aligned}